File

 Admin Roles*

-Select one or more users from the dropdown list for Integration Admin and Security and Governance Admin.
-All users configured in OvalEdge Security are available for selection.
+Select one or more users from the dropdown list for Integration Admin and Security & Governance Admin.
+All users configured in the security settings are available for selection.

 No Of Archive Objects*

-It indicates the number of recent metadata changes to a dataset at the source.
+This shows the number of recent metadata changes to a dataset at the source.
 By default, it is off.
-You can enable it by toggling the Archive button and specifying the number of objects to archive.
+To enable it, toggle the Archive button and specify the number of objects to archive.

-Example: Setting it to 4 retrieves the last 4 changes, shown in the 'version' column of the 'Metadata Changes' module.
+Example: Setting it to 4 retrieves the last four changes, displayed in the 'Version' column of the 'Metadata Changes' module.

 Bridge